ge3224/tailkick/README.md

 - An end to sprawling additions in the CSS as a website grows with new features and designs
 - Dead code is eliminated; refactoring feels safer

-The Tailwind framework is a descendant of Atomic CSS, which achieved notarity with Thierry Koblentz's 2013 essay [*Challenging CSS Best Practices*](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/).
+The Tailwind framework is a descendant of Atomic CSS, which achieved notoriety with Thierry Koblentz's 2013 essay [*Challenging CSS Best Practices*](https://www.smashingmagazine.com/2013/10/challenging-css-best-practices-atomic-approach/).
 Read more about [Tailwind's philosophy](https://tailwindcss.com/docs/utility-first) on its website.
 (See also [The Evolution of Scalable CSS](https://frontendmastery.com/posts/the-evolution-of-scalable-css/).)

 ## <a name="contributing"></a>Contributing to TailKick